Three Generations of Patterson Productions

 Community

-More than 800 performers take part annually in the Great Dickens Christmas Fair.
-All performers complete workshops in Theatrical Living History, characterization, dance, costuming, dialect, and more.
-All presented by the non profit Living History Centre.
+More than 800 performers take part annually at our flagship event, The Great Dickens Christmas Fair.
+All performers complete workshops in theatrical living history, characterization, dance, costuming, dialect, and more to prepare for 11 days of immersive holiday merriment.